Aryanchaturvedi075/BARtype/Documentation/BACKEND_IMPLEMENTATION.md

 });
 ```

-The next session explores the Frontend Implementation section?
+The next session explores the Frontend Implementation section.
 It will cover:

 1. SSR Configuration
 2. Component Architecture